boringops-run/boringops-run.github.io/_case_studies/saas-platform-rescue.md

 - Controlled deploy exercises
 - Q&A sessions and documentation refinement

----

 ## The Results

-**Documentation coverage:** 0% → 100%

-**Team confidence (internal survey):**

-- "I understand how this system works": 12% → 89%
-- "I could handle an incident alone": 8% → 76%
-- "I would deploy on a Friday": 4% → 67%

-**Operational metrics:**

-- First feature shipped by new team: Week 9
+**What changes look like:**

+- Documentation coverage goes from nonexistent to comprehensive
+- Team confidence increases measurably
+- Engineers move from "afraid to touch anything" to shipping features
-- Mean time to recovery: Improved 3x (with documentation, fewer people needed)
+- Mean time to recovery improves when people can follow runbooks
-- Successful handoff: Original engineer departed on schedule with no disruption
+- Knowledge holders can depart without disruption

-**The CTO's summary:** "The platform went from haunted house to boring utility.
-That is exactly what we needed."
+**The goal:** Transform a haunted house into a boring utility.

----

 ## Key Lessons